bloopsoup/DANGERdice/README.md

 # Build Instructions

 If you want to play the game itself, you can play the web version.
-Note that the web version has substantially worse performance; it's quite tricky getting Python code to run on browsers!
+Note that the web version has substantially worse performance; it's quite tricky getting Python code to run on browsers! **Treat it as a demo!**

 For better performance, you should run the game from the source code itself.

 ## Required Dependencies

 This game requires only one dependency, and you have the choice of either using `pygame` or `pyglet`.
 This involves a simple installation using your package manager.